-“OH THANK GOD!” heaved Richard with a sigh of relief, while Ruby and Tiffany began squawking like famished cockatoos.
+“OH THANK GOD!” heaved Richard with a sigh of relief, while Ruby and Sylvia began squawking like famished cockatoos.
 Esmerelda plunged her hands to the bottom of her purse, fished out some mints and a packet of soy sauce, and scattered them across the floor in one fell swoop.
 It was enough to distract those dirty, filthy, starving bitches so that Esmerelda could escape with no further explanations given.

 She ran upstairs to Lily’s empty bedroom, then to the linen closet where she’d been hiding before Esmerelda was unexpectedly thrust into a ham-fueled sexcapade.
-She found her best friend hiding beneath a laundry basket, curled up like a pussycat, watching what sounded like porn on her phone.
+She found her best friend hiding beneath a laundry basket, curled up like a pussycat, watching what sounded like MILF porn on her phone.

 “Oh hey,” said Lily as if half asleep.
 “Did you get my sandwich?”